Healthy Homes Assessment Hastings

 Insulation Hastings

-The insulation of the ceiling and underfloor is a requirement in all rental homes as of July 1st, 2019.
-All landlords and property managers should make sure that the insulation is up to this new standard.
-In some instances, current ceiling insulation, or the insulation of the subfloor space might need to be added or replaced.
+The insulation of the ceiling and underfloor is mandatory to all rental homes from 1 July 2019.
+Property managers and landlords must ensure that the insulation is in line with current quality.
+In some instances, old ceiling insulation as well as insulation within the sub floor space might need to be added or replaced.

-The "R" stands for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
+The more R-value is higher, the more efficient the insulation.

 Hastings Moisture Ingress & Drainage

-Rental properties should have efficient drainage to remove floodwaters, surface water, and groundwater, with an appropriate outfall or runoff.
-Making sure that the water has a location to go, and it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.
+Properties that are rented must be equipped with effective drainage to get rid of floodwaters, surface water, and ground water, including the proper outfall or runoff.
+Making sure the water has a location to go and that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.

-Alongside the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between your floor and the soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent water ingress, if the apartment has an enclosed gap between your floor and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.

-Ground moisture barriers are usually a polythene sheet laid over the ground, to block any moisture from the ground from getting into the structure.
+A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, in order to block any moisture from the ground from rising into the home.
 It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection